RazrFalcon/resvg/resvg-cairo/README.md

 Building on Linux should work out of the box, but others OS'es are more complex.

+Note: we are not using the `gdk-pixbuf` crate for raster images, because it's way too heavy.

 ### on Windows using MSYS2

 Install `stable-x86_64-pc-windows-gnu` [Rust] target.